 The Healthcare Communitys Project to C-U-R-E Health Information

 When we started on this journey, there was just the two of us.
+Now, there are more.

 But, we’re also very concerned.

 Until now the larger healthcare community has, rightly so, focused on providing healthcare.
 It has primarily relied on various agencies of the federal government (CMS, ONC, AHRQ, NIST, etc.) and the legions of health IT vendors to specify and deliver the kind of health IT systems we need.
 There have been some great successes.
 Unfortunately, those successes have been few and far between and the healthcare community finds itself with hundreds, even thousands, of different IT systems that simply do not measure up to our expectations.
 And, because our fellow community members are the intended users of those systems, that's a problem.
-A problem the community has to face.
+A problem the community must face.

 We believe a new approach is needed.
 It's time to embark on a new path.

 Our research results led to insight, then to action.

-If you know of others in the healthcare community that might be interested in our efforts, we invite you to let them know about The CURE Project.
+If you know of others in the healthcare community that might be interested in this effort, we invite you to let them know about The CURE Project.
 You can do both by clicking on the appropriate menu link on the left of this page and filling in the online forms.